 Tip: Why SiteGround?

 SiteGround is the hosting provider I recommend to all bloggers, both new and old.
-When I first started blogging, I was using a different hosting company.
+When I first started blogging, I was using a different hosting company (one you’ve probably seen promoted by other bloggers).
 It was a struggle for two years.
-My site was going down fairly often and the customer service was subpar.
+My site was going down fairly often and the customer service was hardly ever any help.

 On the recommendation of quite a few other bloggers, I switched to SiteGround and haven’t regretted it once.
 My site hasn’t gone down a single time, and I literally cannot say enough good things about the customer service!